Find out about how the education system works in England and why a UK degree is a strong choice for your future.

-Students in the UK start their higher education with a Bachelors degree which typically last for three years.
+Students in the UK start their higher education with a Bachelors degree which typically lasts for three years.
 Most students start their Bachelors degree at the age of 18 but this does vary.
-About a third of UK first-degree students are over the age of 21 (HESA, Students in Higher Education Institutions).
+The number of first year students aged 21-24 has increased from 2015/16 to 2018/19 (HESA, Students in Higher Education Institutions 2020).

 The names of British degrees include:

 - Bachelor of Arts (BA)